jkinathan/smartecLaravel/README.md

 # smartecLaravel
 ##### Sales management System

-This is a simple sales management System built in laravel 6
+This is a simple Sales Management Application built in laravel 6